 In this introductory section, you will find:

 3) a list of optional things to do in advance,

 4) a list of optional special visitors whom you can invite to certain sessions.

 5) a script for a Parent or Teacher Orientation and handouts.

 6) the Do-Re-Mi Principles song as a poster to hang up in your classroom.

 7) suggestions for how to read a picture book to a group of children.

 PBUU Downloads - adapt these for your own use!

 1) Sortable spreadsheet of each PBUU Session with the Principle, Source, Belief, UU Identity, and Theme represented by the session.
 Sort to find all the sessions on the "Web of Life," or on our source of "Jewish and Christian heritages."
-See the U.U.
-Equations page for a description of the Principles, Sources and Beliefs used in PBUU.

 2) List of Optional Visitors you may wish to invite for use during Parent Orientation or on classroom door.
 Perhaps there are parents who would like to share their gift of rubber stamping or their hobby of astronomy.
 As always, these are entirely optional and there are other activity suggestions provided.